codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_Operators_NewOperators.md

-Detect use of new PHP operators.PHP version All
+Detect use of new PHP operators.
+PHP version All